hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-hotfixes.md

   - Create Pull Request from `my-very-hot-hotfix` to `preprod` & merge it after controls (do not select “delete after merge” )

-  - Create Pull request from `preprod` to `production`
+  - Create Pull request from `preprod` to `main`

-  - Merge `preprod` to `production` after control checks are green.
+  - Merge `preprod` to `main` after control checks are green.

 - RETROFIT IN **BUILD LAYER** _**(3)**_

+  - Create a sub-branch to `integration`, named `retrofit-from-run` for example

+  - Using Git IDE, manually merge `main` (or `preprod`) branch into `retrofit-from-run`

+  - If there are git conflicts, solve them before committing

-  - Create Pull Request from `my-very-hot-hotfix` to `integration` & merge it after controls
+  - Create Pull Request from `retrofit-from-run` to `integration`

-  - If there are issues (conflicts…), you can solve them directly in  my-very-hot-hotfix then complete your retrofit PR to integration
+  - Merge the Pull Request into `integration`: your retrofit from the RUN to the BUILD is over :)
+    - You might refresh dev sandboxes if your retrofits have lots of impacts